2001 All-Ireland Senior Football Championship final: Background

-Galway had previously contested the final on 21 occasions, winning 8 times (in 1925, 1934, 1938, 1956, 1964, 1965, 1966 and 1998) and losing on 13 occasions, the most recent of which was the previous year.
+Galway had previously contested the final on 21 occasions, winning 8 times (in 1925, 1934, 1938, 1956, 1964, 1965, 1966 and 1998), and losing on 13 occasions, the most recent of which was the previous year.
 They were appearing in the final for the third time in four years.
-Meath had won the title 7 times (in 1949, 1954, 1967, 1987, 1988, 1996 and 1999) and lost on 8 occasions.
+Meath had won the title 7 times (in 1949, 1954, 1967, 1987, 1988, 1996 and 1999), and lost on 8 occasions.
 Manager Seán Boylan had been in charge for 8 of Meath's previous final appearances, including replays.

-The two counties had not played each other in the Championship since 1970, when Meath won by four points.
+The two counties had not played each other in the championship since 1970, when Meath won by four points.
 In 1966, the sides contested the final.

 Earlier in 2001, Galway lost the National Football League final against Mayo.

 Routes to the final

 Galway

-In previous years, Galway, having lost to Roscommon in the Connacht Championship semi-final, would have played no part in the All-Ireland series as they did not win their provincial championship.
+In previous years, Galway, having lost to Roscommon in the Connacht Senior Football Championship (SFC) semi-final, would have played no part in the All-Ireland series as they did not win their provincial championship.
 However, the introduction of the qualifier system this year gave them a second opportunity to reach the final.
 The county entered at the second qualifying round, against Wicklow, and with further victories against Armagh and Cork, joined Meath at the quarter-final stage.

-Going into the final quarter of their semi-final against Derry, Galway were trailing by five points but ultimately won the game 1–14 (17 points) to 1–11 (14 points).
-Derry had named an unchanged line-up from their quarter-final against Tyrone, while Galway initially did not name anyone at right wing forward as they were waiting on fitness reports on Jarlath Fallon and Paul Clancy; Fallon went on to start the game.
-Galway were leading 0–05 – 0–4 when Enda Muldoon scored Derry's goal in the 26th minute.
+Going into the final quarter of their semi-final against Derry, Galway were trailing by five points, but ultimately won the game 1–14 (seventeen points) to 1–11 (fourteen points).
+Derry had named an unchanged line-up from their quarter-final against Tyrone, while Galway initially did not name anyone at right wing-forward as they were waiting on fitness reports for Jarlath Fallon and Paul Clancy; Fallon went on to start the game.
+Galway were leading 0–5 – 0–4 when Enda Muldoon scored Derry's goal in the 26th minute.
 Matthew Clancy scored Galway's goal in the 66th minute.